 Inviting prospects to your office for meetings is an exercise in qualification.
 She will not leave the comfort of her office and drive across town to meet you if she does not already have an interest in you and what you sell.
 In your office the dynamics are extraordinarily different.
 In your office you are not a threat to her.
 You are benign source of interest.
 In your place of business you can be the congenial host and as such you have the power to make her visit a vacation from the stresses of life.
 If you do not have a comfortable, hospitable, attractive, spacious meeting room … invest in one today.
 The return for that selling investment will out perform most others.

 REBRAND Principle #4:

 Shut UP !!!!!
 One of the hallmarks of the stereotypical salesperson is chatter.
-We all expect salespeople to yap and yap about their extraordinary products and services in order to convince us that what we don’t want we actually need.
+We all expect salespeople to yap and yap about their extraordinary products and services in order to convince us that what we don’t want, we actually need.
 Today most salespeople still live up to their stereotype.
 Is it any wonder the marketplace goes to great lengths to ignore salespeople, to distance themselves from salespeople and to shut them out.

 There are no secrets to closing a sale.
 Like most successes closing a sale is based on common sense.
-Conduct interviews not sales calls.
+Conduct interviews not sales presentations.
 Ask your prospect questions that will provide you with the answers you need to determine if what you sell can really help the prospect, make the prospect’s life easier, make her more successful.
 Truly take an interest then, SHUT UP …… and listen.

 … More REBRAND Principles to come